-The site is an irrigation canal and adjacent maintenance road.
-Adjacent properties include farmland, and undeveloped.
+The site is an unused hillside.
+Adjacent properties include rural residential, farmland, and undeveloped.
+The proposal will not affect current land uses on or nearby adjacent properties.

 b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses because of the proposal, if any?
 If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?